Gift planning terms to know

 Capital gains tax: A government tax on the profit made from selling property or investments.
 “Capital gain” is calculated as the total sale price minus the original cost.

 Complex asset: A non-publicly traded or other illiquid asset.
 This includes privately held business interests (e.g., private company stock, partnership interests, private equity, hedge fund interests, pre-IPO shares) and other non-publicly traded assets (e.g., restricted stock, commercial and residential real estate, artwork and collections, oil and gas royalty interests, patents, copyrights).
-Complex assets are subject to a review and approval process at the university.
+Gifts of complex assets are subject to a review and approval process at the university.
 Learn more »

 Current use gift: Also called an expendable gift.
 A contribution that may be expended in part or in full at any time by the university—for instance, gifts to annual funds.